neeraj-somani/AWS_cert/june2021/adcan/EC2.md

   - GP2 and GP3
   - volumes can be between 1 GB to 16 TB
   - GP2 is default
+  - How many instances can a GP2 volume be attached to at the same time?? (answer - 1)
   - IOP, volume is created with IO credit allocation,
     - one IO means, one Input Output operation
     - An IO credit is a 16KB chunk of data.